 Undergraduates may take a maximum of two graduate courses in any semester.
 If an undergraduate takes a graduate class, in that semester s/he is limited to taking a maximum of 16 credit-hours of work.

-Up to nine hours or nine credits of graduate courses taken by undergraduates may double count – both for the bachelor’s degree and for the master’s degree, whether or not a student is formally enrolled in a five year bachelor’s-master’s program.
+Up to nine hours or nine credits of graduate courses taken by undergraduates may double count – both for the bachelor’s degree and for the master’s degree, whether or not a student is formally enrolled in a Bachelor/Master program.
 Any additional graduate courses taken while an undergraduate will count toward the undergraduate requirements and be included in the student’s undergraduate record, but will not be allowed to “transfer” or count toward a subsequent graduate degree.
-(Exceptions to this policy have been approved for certain five-year programs.)
+(Exceptions to this policy have been approved for certain Combined Bachelor/Master programs.)
 In order to count for graduate credit, the student must earn at least a B in the graduate course.